How-to: Multilingualism and translating

 - Please note that a deactivated language is also immediately no longer available anywhere.
 Not even for developers who want to create a translation.
 Any previously created translations of an object in a language that has just been deactivated will not disappear but will only be available again when the language in question is activated.

-- You can choose a free Deepl account where you can have up to 500,000 characters translated per month (please .
+- You can choose a free Deepl account where you can have up to 500,000 characters translated per month.

-- You can also choose a paid Deepl account where you always pay for the number of characters translated.
+- We advise a paid Deepl API account where you always pay for the number of characters translated.

 Study carefully the differences between Deepl’s free and paid accounts, especially also with regard to security and confidentiality.